20+ Resume Objective Examples: Career Statement for All Jobs

-Resume Objective Statements (Administrative Assistant Resume)
+Sample Resume Objective Statements (Administrative Assistant Resume)

 Looking for an admin assistant role where I can apply my skills.
 Not much office experience yet, but I’m a self-starter and I want to make a difference.

-In the wrong example, she just said what she wanted out of the job.
+This candidate simply said what she wanted out of the job.
 That won’t be enough to impress recruiters.
 All other candidates are looking for an admin assistant role.

-When to use a resume objective?
+When to Use a Resume Objective?